waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 A quick financial application has been developed in order to help you to start coding.
 This web application (HTML/CSS/Javascript) uses the Financial Risk Management API introduced before.

-## 1. Download and review the Financial application code
+## 1. Download and review the financial application code

 1. Download and import the project *financialApplication* located in **this Github repository** into you preferred IDE like Eclipse.
 	![alt text](images/financialClone.png "Download the application")